philippgille/libra-sdk-go/README.md

 Go SDK for the Libra cryptocurrency

 > Note: This is work in progress!
 The API is not stable and will definitely change in the future!
+This package uses proper semantic versioning though, so you can use vendoring or Go modules to prevent breaking your build.

 Features
 --------